 Wraparound Services for Women and Children

 In 2018, the Women’s Fund helped make it possible for three low-income women-led families experiencing homelessness to move into Saint Louise House and begin to build a better life for themselves.
-Our on-site wraparound services – case management; life skills workshops; employment services; assistance for childcare, transportation, and utilities; children’s activities supporting social and emotional development; and flexible funds supporting goals in health, education, employment and other areas – are helping two generations, mothers and children, reach their full potential.
+Their on-site wraparound services – case management; life skills workshops; employment services; assistance for childcare, transportation, and utilities; children’s activities supporting social and emotional development; and flexible funds supporting goals in health, education, employment and other areas – are helping mothers and children reach their full potential.

 Child care is an essential work support for women seeking to provide for their families and secure their futures, yet there is a lack of quality, affordable child care in Central Texas.
-The Women’s Fund focuses our child care investments on funding the expansion of proven programs/providers to increase access to quality child care for low-income families.
+The Women’s Fund focuses our child care investments on funding the expansion of proven programs and providers to increase access to quality child care for low-income families.

 Access, support, and expansion to serve low-income, single mothers in Austin

 Mainspring Schools helps families in Austin break generational cycles of poverty through early childhood education, nutrition and family services.

 Unfortunately, much of the funding for this work comes through government tuition subsidies, which are difficult to obtain for families.
 Often, single moms -- which make up the majority of Mainspring caregivers -- hope to enroll but don't have funding in place.
 With the Women's Fund's support, this project will allow Mainspring to enroll children whose families are in the process of securing subsidy funding, allowing moms to pursue employment or education, which can be life changing for an entire family!

 Education is a pathway out of poverty.
 With every step up the educational ladder, women see increases in salary and, therefore, better able to provide for the basic needs of their families.
 The Women’s Fund focuses our educational investments on supporting a path to post-secondary success and participation in the workforce.